ethereum-optimism/optimism-tutorial/README.md

 }
 ```

+Notice that for the OVM scripts, we specify that we're targeting the Optimistic Virtual Machine with the flag, `TARGET=ovm`.

 Now with your new scripts added to your `package.json`, you can run through a similar workflow to compile, deploy, and test your ERC20 contract to and in Optimistic Ethereum! 🎉

 ### Compiling a contract for the OVM